REMOTE-I

 Review and next steps

-Assess outcomes, lessons and suitability for broader rollout or further testing.
+Assess outcomes, lessons and suitability for broader rollout or further testing based on evidenced operational results.

 What hospitals get

 A pilot should help imaging leaders move from general interest to a more grounded operational judgement.
-That means seeing how the workforce coordination model behaves in practice, what governance value it adds and whether local teams find it useful.
+That means seeing how the workforce coordination model behaves in practice, what governance value it adds and whether local teams find it useful under real service conditions.

 The output is not only platform exposure.
-It is a clearer basis for deciding whether Remote-I should move into a broader implementation or remain under observation.
+It is a clearer basis for deciding whether Remote-I should move into a broader implementation or remain under observation — a decision supported by evidence rather than vendor claims.

 Typical pilot outcomes